skip to content

 The Cambridge BHF 4-Year PhD programme is a 1+3 year programme.
 The first year is designed to give integrated training in the conceptual foundations, experimental systems, practical techniques, and current state of knowledge in cardiovascular research.
 Students start with a welcome session explaining how the Programme is organised, expectations, and the mechanisms of support available.
 This is followed by a 2-week University and Programme induction on safety, diversity, researcher development, keeping research notebooks, information governance, and intellectual property, which runs in parallel to the Graduate School Safety Course and Researcher Development Programme.
 Our PhD Programme Administrator ensures each student is familiar with the timetable and various locations, and is always available to offer guidance and support with any non-academic issues.

 Years 2-4: Years 2-4 emphasize research but with ~80 hours of optional generic and transferable skills via workshops (e.g. computer programming, genomics, genetics, bioinformatics, metabolomics, imaging) and seminars in cardiovascular disease biology, stem/regenerative medicine, and journal clubs.
-Students will be jointly supervised by at least two PIs with complementary expertise, ensuring that cross-disciplinary training is a central element of the programme.
-All BHF students will give oral or poster presentations at the annual BHF PhD student symposium, to assess performance of both the student and the whole programme, and to facilitate collaborations.
-In addition, students help plan and run our public engagement activities (Cambridge Science Festival, Big Biology Day, School visits), and the Early Careers Researcher Symposium.
+Students will be jointly supervised by at least two principle investigators (PI's) with complementary expertise, ensuring that cross-disciplinary training is a central element of the programme.
+All BHF students will be given the opportunity to give oral or poster presentations at the Cambridge Cardiovascular Annual Research Symposium, to assess performance of both the student and the whole programme, and to facilitate collaborations.
+In addition, students help plan and run our public engagement activities such as the Cambridge Science Festival, and the Big Biology Day.

 Cambridge Cardiovascular logo - transparent